 Sulfur can increase the sensitivity of some mixtures, especially those based on chlorate or perchlorate oxidizers.
-Mixtures of chlorates and sulfur are also known to ignite spontaneously and should therefore be avoided at all times.
-Mixtures of perchlorates and sulfur are less likely to ignite spontaneously but are still very sensitive and need to be treated with extreme caution.
+Mixtures of chlorates and this are also known to ignite spontaneously and should therefore be avoided at all times.
+Mixtures of perchlorates and this are less likely to ignite spontaneously but are still very sensitive and need to be treated with extreme caution.